Programs in student mental health, the arts, substance abuse awareness benefit from Women's Philanthropy Leadership Council grants

 Founded in 1936, the Indiana University Foundation maximizes private support for Indiana University by fostering lifelong relationships with key stakeholders and providing advancement leadership and fundraising services for campuses and units across the university.

-Indiana University Foundation resources and social media channels
+Indiana University Foundation social media channels